co-cart/co-cart/readme.txt

 You will first need WooCommerce v3.6 or higher installed with the REST API enabled.
 Then install CoCart and follow the documentation.
 That’s it!

+= Why should I use CoCart? =

+The question is why not!
+WooCommerce's REST API is only created for controlling the backend of your store.
+Not the API your needing for your customers who only see the frontend.

+If you are wanting to build a headless WooCommerce store then CoCart is your solution.

 = Who should use CoCart? =

 CoCart is perfect for store owners and developers.
 If you want to create an e-commerce app for mobile or a custom frontend shopping experience completely using the REST API, then you need to use CoCart.

 = Do I need to have coding skills to use CoCart? =

-As this plugin is built for developers you will need to have some coding knowledge to use it.
+As this plugin is built for developers, you will need to have some coding knowledge to use it.
 [Checkout the documentation](https://docs.cocart.xyz) to get some understanding.

 = Where can I find documentation for CoCart? =